mlepinzan/Pinocchio/README.md

 * [% GPUDirect]
 ```
-Keep it commented for safe GPU runs, decomment it for tests with MPICH
+Keep it commented in parameter file for safe GPU runs, decomment it for tests with MPICH
 ```